sm2302-aug23/grp-r-catculus/README.md

 collatz_df
 ```

+We can then apply the function `gen_collatz` to starting integers ranging from 1-10,000 and store the results of the sequence in a tibble, along with other information such as the length of the sequence, parity (odd or even) and the maximum value in the sequence.

 # Task 2: Exploratory data analysis

-#### Tackling questions in task 2 require us to load two packages: tidyverse & dplyr

-### Qns 1.
+### Qn 1.
 Finding the top 10 starting integers that produces the longest sequences

 ```
 top10longest <- collatz_df %>%